Please Help Tsechen Namdrol Ling

 Special thanks to Pee Lee, Sakya Nunnery, Terry, Jamyang & April in the design and creation of this mandala diagram & chart.

-Thanks to Maria, Bob, Linda & Kate for comments & editing.
+Thanks to Maria, Bob, Linda, Michal & Kate for all their help.

 Tsechen Namdrol Ling is Incorporated in the State of New Mexico